Local structural distortions drive magnetic molecular field in compositionally complex spinel oxide: Conclusions

 \subsection{Methods}

-Polycrystalline samples of five parent compounds $A$Cr$_2$O$_4$ (\textit{A} = Mn, Co, Ni, Cu and Zn) were synthesized by conventional solid-state synthesis with a stoichiometric amount of Cr$_2$O$_3$ and \textit{A}O. The first heating was carried out at 900$^0$ C, followed by a second heat treatment at 1300$^0$ C with intermediate grindings.
+{\bf Synthesis:} Polycrystalline samples of five parent compounds $A$Cr$_2$O$_4$ (\textit{A} = Mn, Co, Ni, Cu and Zn) were synthesized by conventional solid-state synthesis with a stoichiometric amount of Cr$_2$O$_3$ and \textit{A}O. The first heating was carried out at 900$^0$ C, followed by a second heat treatment at 1300$^0$ C with intermediate grindings.
 The annealing of MnCr$_2$O$_4$ and CuCr$_2$O$_4$ were performed in argon and oxygen atmosphere, respectively, while the rest of the compounds were heated in air.
 The $A^5$Cr$_2$O$_4$ was synthesized in a similar route in the air.

+{\bf Experimental details:} All the experiments were carried out at ambient temperatures.
 The sample purity of all samples was checked by powder XRD using a laboratory-based Rigaku Smartlab diffractometer.
-The final XRD patterns were further refined by the Rietveld method using the FULLPROF suite~\cite{Carvajal:2001p12}.
+The final XRD patterns were further refined by the Rietveld method using the FULLPROF suite~\cite{CARVAJAL:1993p55}.
+The Raman spectra were recorded using Confocal Photoluminescence Raman Spectro Microscope.
+Data was collected using 532 nm LASER and 1800 rules/mm grating in 100-800 cm$^{-1}$ wavenumber range.
 The temperature-dependent magnetization measurement was carried out in the range of 5 K to 400 K using a commercial SQUID-VSM MPMS from M/s Quantum Design, USA.

 XAS spectra for $L_{3,2}$ edges of Cr, Mn, Co, Ni, Cu of the $A^5$Cr$_2$O$_4$ were recorded in total electron yield mode at the beamline 4.0.2 of the Advanced Light Source, USA.
 Ni $L_{3,2}$ edge of NiCr$_2$O$_4$ and Cu $L_{3,2}$ edge of CuCr$_2$O$_4$ were also measured.

-EXAFS measurements for all transition metal $K$-edge for all five parent compounds and $A^5$Cr$_2$O$_4$ have been performed at the P65 beamline, PETRA III Synchrotron Source (DESY, Hamburg, Germany) and at the 20 BM beamline of the Advanced Photon Source, USA.
-For EXAFS experiments in transmission geometry, the absorbers were prepared by uniformly coating the powder samples on scotch tape.
-The incident and the transmitted photon energies were simultaneously recorded using the gas ionization chambers as detectors.
-At each $K$-edge, at least three scans were collected to average the statistical noise.
-The analysis was carried out using well-established procedures in the DEMETER suite~\cite{Ravel:2005p537}.
+EXAFS measurements for all transition metal $K$-edge for all five parent compounds and $A^5$Cr$_2$O$_4$ have been performed at the P65 beamline, PETRA III Synchrotron Source (DESY, Hamburg, Germany) and at beamline 20-BM of the Advanced Photon Source, USA.
+For these transmission mode experiments, the absorbers were prepared by uniformly coating fine powders on scotch tape.
+The incident and transmitted photon energies were recorded simultaneously using gas ionization chambers as detectors.
+For each \textit{K} edge, at least three scans were taken to average the statistical noise.
+All EXAFS data presented in this manuscript were acquired during the same beamtime at the P65 beamline.
+Therefore, the experimental setup was identical for all parent $A$Cr$_2$O$_4$ and $A^5$Cr$_2$O$_4$ samples.